thea-fisher/odin-recipes/README.md

 This is my first project.
 Once completed, this project will be a simple recipe website showcasing skills learnt so far in HTML.
-By the end of this project I will have demonstarted basic HTML skills and undertstanding by creating a simple website including several pages, titles, lists and links using HTML.
+By the end of this project I will have demonstrated basic HTML skills and understanding by creating a simple website including several pages, titles, lists and links using HTML.
-HTML